VA Platform Governance: Design Intent Study

 Study Findings

-• Many teams saw Design Intent as intimidating or redundant until they participated and learned that it was friendly and collaborative
+• Many teams initially viewed Design Intent as intimidating or redundant until they participated and discovered that it was a friendly and collaborative process.

-• Teams valued feedback but wanted clearer expectations and simpler steps upfront
+• Teams valued feedback but wanted clearer expectations and more straightforward steps upfront.

 What We Delivered